 The world is advancing quickly and what was once a perfect solution, quickly becomes outdated and useless.
 Have you already made the decision to modernize your legacy system but not sure how to approach this and how to avoid possible pitfalls?
 Then, this article is for you, as we are going to discuss the most effective legacy software modernization approaches, their benefits, and pitfalls.

 We are going to go through the definition of legacy system modernization and the benefits it can bring.
 We will also highlight the struggles that legacy system modernization can cause, what approach you should take to overcome them, and the implications of legacy software system modernization.

 What is Legacy System Modernization?

-Legacy system modernization is a process of updating a legacy software porting it to a modern programming language, software libraries, or protocols, because the use of an outdated system may result in unnecessary risks.
+Legacy system modernization is a process of updating legacy software porting it to a modern programming language, software libraries, or protocols, because the use of an outdated technology may result in unnecessary risks.

 So why do businesses need legacy system modernization?
 First of all, legacy software requires a significant investment of resources for its maintenance.

 Secondly, finding qualified professionals to support the system is a hard task, as not many programmers these days work with outdated languages such as COBOL or FORTRAN.

 Thirdly, outdated software is hard to integrate with new systems due to its architecture, underlying technology, or design, and there’s the risk that it can crash at any time.